ml7943/belly-button-challenge/README.md

 # Technical Details

-- This dashboard utilizes D3.js and Plotly.js for data visualization.
+- This dashboard utilizes `D3.js` and `Plotly.js` for data visualization.
-- Data is loaded and processed from a JSON file using JavaScript code.
+- Data is loaded and processed from a JSON file using `JavaScript` code.
-- Various charts and the gauge chart are created using Plotly.js.
+- All charts are created using `Plotly.js`.

 # Author